 3. Read books that celebrate the season.
 BookFlix has several titles that will not only entertain, but inform children about the celebrations that occur this time of year.
 On BookFlix, Moore's 'Twas the Night Before Christmas, Andrea Davis Pinkney's Seven Stars for Kwanzaa, and In the Month of Kinslev by Nina Jaffe are paired with nonfiction titles that help children learn more about Christmas, Kwanzaa, and Hanukah.

 4. Let readers choose the books to share and take turns reading.
 Learn more about creating a culture of reading with INFOhio's digital content by watching the Learn With INFOhio Webinar Give the Gift of Reading with INFOhio's Digital Text and eBooks.
 Reading material for readers young and old is shared from a variety of databases and resources.
 Engage the whole family with something for everyone!

 5. Visit your public library with your family.
 You will find not only print favorites, but also discover the digital collections available at many public libraries.
 Some libraries also loan out devices for eBooks.
 Whether you choose print, digital, or both, your public library will have information that can help you establish your very own Jolabokaflod this season.

 Bonus tip: Give a book as a gift for each member of the family.
 Need some hints about what's hot now?
-Check out Book Riot's curated lists of the top 2017 books for kids.
+Check out Parent's magazines's top books for kids for 2018.

 These festive days will be over soon.
 Don't let them pass without trying the resources and strategies suggested here to create a new family memory, one that will soon become a regular part of your family's celebrations.
 Give the gift of reading this season, and you'll find that the joy doesn't end, even as the months roll by!
 Don't forget to let us know how you used INFOhio as part of your family's holiday.
 Learn more and stay connected with #INFOhioWorks.